San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 This is a place where quality of life is taken seriously—where lunch matters, where the evening paseo is non-negotiable, where food is culture and culture is identity.
 San Sebastián doesn't just welcome visitors; it invites them to temporarily adopt its rhythms, its priorities, its pleasures.

 Give it time.
-A weekend shows you the surface; a week begins to reveal why locals consider this the best place on earth to live.
+A weekend shows you the surface.
+A week begins to reveal why locals consider this the best place on earth to live.